qtop/qtop/docs/documentation.md

 ###### Node state
   ![Node state](images/node_state.png "Node state")

-  The node state is denoted with the first letter of the following:
+  The node state is denoted with the first letter of the following, fi. for PBS:
     * **j**ob-exclusive
     * **b**usy
     * **o**ffline